 Casual counterfeiters rely on inkjet/laser printers and paper to mimic the genuine documents.
 They capture a photograph of a genuine document (or download it), digitally manipulate it and print it.
 This is a simple and inexpensive process to produce fake identity documents.
 Finally, they hold up the newly created document to the mobile camera or webcam to fool identity document verification systems.

 It’s difficult for the human eye to distinguish between such pictures and genuine identity documents.
 For instance, Fig. 2 shows six identity cards.
-All of them are counterfeit and printed by a casual inkjet or laser printer on a paper.
+All of them are counterfeit and printed by a casual inkjet or laser printer on paper.

 Crucially, a photo of a printed/displayed digitally tampered image does not contain any traces of digital tampering because it’s a genuine digital image.
 Therefore, detecting recaptured images is key to fraud prevention.

-Recaptured identity cards printed on a paper often exhibit distinguishable artefacts such as blurriness, noise, colour imperfection, etc.
+Recaptured identity cards printed on paper often exhibit distinguishable artefacts such as blurriness, noise, colour imperfection, etc.

 However, the big challenge is that real-life images of genuine ID documents obtained in uncontrolled environments also often exhibit similar artefacts.
-For instance, Fig. 3, shows pictures of characters extracted from images of real identity cards and recaptured ones (printed on a paper).
+For instance, Fig. 3, shows pictures of characters extracted from images of real identity cards and recaptured ones (printed on paper).

-The first two rows show characters extracted from genuine documents and the bottom two show characters extracted from recaptured ones documents.
+The first two rows show characters extracted from genuine documents and the bottom two show characters extracted from recaptured documents.
 It can be a challenge to tell them apart.

 GBG IDscan physical tamper technology uses a local approach based on machine learning.
 It identities feature and noise levels of regions that correspond to printed characters and detects whether the image is an authentic physical ID document or a recapture on paper or a screen.

 Detecting portrait photo substitution